-Take a mug, fill it with flour, then tip the flour into a bowl, making a well in the middle.
+Take a cup or mug, fill it with flour, then tip the flour into a bowl, making a well in the middle.

-Go back to your mug, and fill with eggs, beat lightly, then pour these into the flour, mixing with a wooden spoon or hand held mixer.
+Go back to your mug, add your eggs, beat lightly, then pour these into the flour, mixing with a wooden spoon or hand held mixer.
 Add a pinch of salt.

 Beat until well mixed and when combined, take your mug again and fill with either the milk or milk/water combination then slowly whisk this in to the flour and egg mixture until you have a smooth batter.
 Cover and place in the fridge for a least 1 hour.